LG gram Book 15.6 Inch | Lightweight Intel® Core™ Processor Laptop | Windows 11, FHD Anti-glare IPS display - 15U50T-G.AR55A | LG AU

 Ports for performance

 Connect with gram +view, high-speed storage, large monitors, and various other devices.
-With these ports, you can enjoy a plug-and-play paradise of productivity and entertainment.
+With many ports, you can enjoy a plug-and-play paradise of productivity and entertainment.

 The image displays the side view of a gray laptop, showcasing its ports.
 The top view highlights a USB Type A port.
 The bottom view includes an HDMI port, a USB Type A port, a USB Type C port with PD (Power Delivery) support, and a headphone jack.